NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 **Recursion and trees**

-Trees are represented by "nodes" which can have "children".
+Trees are represented by "nodes" which can have "children", which are other nodes.

 <img width="400" src="assets/binary-tree.png" />